vlocityinc/vlocity_build/README.md

 ### Auto Re-Activate OmniScripts with Embedded Templates
 When VlocityUITemplates that can be embedded in OmniScripts are deployed you now have the option of enabling a job that will reactivate all currently active OmniScripts post deploy.
 To enable this feature add `reactivateOmniScriptsWhenEmbeddedTemplateFound: true`. *Note:* This will run activate for all OmniScripts and for now requires that you are logged in via [SFDX Authentication](#getting-started).

-### Fix Reusable OmniScripts embedded in multiple other OmniScripts from failing Activation
-Previously if activating a Reusable OmniScript caused too many other OmniScripts to activate it would fail. *Note:* This requires that you are logged in via [SFDX Authentication](#getting-started).

 ### Auto Retry
 Auto Retry will enable the Vlocity Build Tool to retry errors which may have been caused by incorrect deploy order or transient issues.
 Add `autoRetryErrors: true` to your Job File.